Charge-dependent azimuthal correlations from AuAu to UU collisions: Electromagnetic fields in UU collisions with initial state fluctuations

 In \fig{correlb} and \fig{correlmul} we show these azimuthal correlations in UU collision as functions of impact parameter and the multiplicity, respectively.
+For comparison, also shown are the same quantities for AuAu collisions.
 Again, we see that the correlations (as functions of $b$) behave similarly as that in AuAu collision: at small and large impact parameters the correlations are strongly suppressed while the strongest correlations ($\sim 0.7$) occur around $b\approx 10$ fm or $dN_{ch}/d\w$ around $200$.

 It is of great interest to compare the important quantity $\lan(e\bB)^2\cos[2(\psi_{\bf B}-\psi_2)]\ran$ that controls the strength of $\bB$-induced effect for both UU and AuAu collisions: see \fig{fig_b2cos}.
-We see that this strength in UU collision is generally weaker than that in AuAu collision for most of the centrality except for the very central and very peripheral cases when both tend to vanish.
+We see that this strength in UU collision is generally weaker than that in AuAu collision for most of the centrality except for the very central and very peripheral cases where both tend to vanish.
+This is mainly because the U nucleus has a bigger size than the Au nucleus and thus the spectators are further away from the field point thus generating a smaller magnetic field magnitude in UU than in AuAu (see \fig{fig_field2}).
+We note a similar smaller magnitude of $\bB$ in UU than in AuAu is also shown in ~\cite{Voloshin:2010ut}.

 We have also studied the azimuthal correlations between $\bB$-field and the participant planes defined by other harmonics.
-In \fig{fig_cosn} we show the $\lan\cos[n(\Psi_{\bf B}-\Psi_n)]\ran$ as functions of impact parameter and multiplicity, respectively.
+In \fig{fig_cosn} we show the $\lan\cos[n(\psi_{\bf B}-\psi_n)]\ran$ as functions of impact parameter and multiplicity, respectively.
 Again, we see very similar patterns as in AuAu collisions ~\cite{Bloczynski:2012en}, including the impact parameter dependence of $n=2,4$ cases and the nearly vanishing $n=1,3$ cases.